matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 specifically impacting forward secrecy, which protects past sessions against future compromises of keys or passwords.
 The risk is that if the private part of the fallback key is exposed, an attacker may use the key to decrypt earlier sessions.
-This can be mitigated by cycling the fallback key (and hence deleting the private key) once it has been used, with some lag time to account for slow networks.
+This can be mitigated by cycling the fallback key (and hence deleting the private key) once it has been "used", with some lag time to account for slow networks.

 ## Proposal